tango-controls-hdbpp/hdbpp-es/README.md

 * omniORB release 4 - libomniorb4 and libomnithread.
 * libzmq - libzmq3-dev or libzmq5-dev.

+#### **Tango 8**

+It is also possible to compile and link against tango 8.
+This is discouraged since this device server has not been test built and run against tango 8 recently.
+Offically we support tango 9 onwards.

 ### Build Flags

 There are a set of library and include variables that can be set to inform the build of various dependencies.
 The flags are only required if you have installed a dependency in a non-standard location.